Optimal design of lottery with cumulative prospect theory: Abstract

 \section{Abstract}

-A lottery is a popular form of gambling between a seller and multiple buyers, and its profitable design is of primary interest to the seller.
-Designing a lottery requires modeling the buyer decision-making process for uncertain outcomes.
-One of the most promising descriptive models of such decision-making is the \emph{cumulative prospect theory (CPT)}, which represents people's different attitudes towards gain and loss, and their overestimation of extreme events.
-In this study, we design a lottery that maximizes the seller's profit when the buyers follow CPT.
-The derived problem is nonconvex and constrained, and hence, it is challenging to directly characterize its optimal solution.
-We overcome this difficulty by reformulating the problem as a three-level optimization problem.
-The reformulation enables us to characterize the optimal solution.
-Based on this characterization, we propose an algorithm that computes the optimal lottery in linear time with respect to the number of lottery tickets.
-In addition, we provide an efficient algorithm for a more general setting in which the ticket price is constrained.
-To the best of the authors' knowledge, this is the first study that employs the CPT framework for designing an optimal lottery.
+Lotteries are a prevalent form of gambling between a seller and buyers.
+Designing a lottery requires a model of how buyers make decisions when confronted with uncertain outcomes. \textit{Cumulative prospect theory (CPT)} is a descriptive model that captures people's propensity to overestimate extreme events and their different attitudes toward gains and losses.
+In this study, we design a lottery that maximizes the seller's profit when the buyers' decision-making adheres to the CPT framework.
+The main difficulty is the nonconvexity of the CPT framework, which we overcome by reformulating the problem as a three-level optimization problem and characterizing its optimal solution.
+Based on the analysis, we propose a linear-time algorithm that computes the optimal lottery.
+Furthermore, we present an efficient algorithm applicable to a broader setting with a ticket price constraint.
+This is the first study to employ the CPT framework in designing an optimal lottery with more than two outcomes.